Northern California gets light rain and snow - KESQ

 Northern California gets light rain and snow

 SACRAMENTO, Calif.
-(AP) — A weak storm system is moving through Northern California and forecasters say a stronger system is expected in the drought-stricken state during the weekend.
-Minimal snow impacts were expected, but chain requirements were in effect early Tuesday morning on Interstate 80 through the Sierra Nevada.
-Light rain has fallen in the San Francisco Bay Area and downtown Sacramento got just enough precipitation to end a 66-day dry streak.
+(AP) — A weak storm system has moved through Northern California and forecasters say a stronger system is expected in the drought-stricken state during the weekend.
+The National Weather Service says 1 to 3 inches of snow fell above 6,000 feet in the Sierra Nevada and and chains were required Tuesday morning on Interstate 80.
+Light rain fell in the San Francisco Bay Area and downtown Sacramento got just enough precipitation to end a 66-day dry streak.
 Forecasters say a colder storm system will move in to Northern California on Saturday, with snow levels dropping as low as 3,000 feet.
 Resort levels could get 6 to 12 inches of snow.